 - A. The non-joining settlor(s) was alive at the time of the conveyance; or - B. The settlors were husband and wife and: - 1.
 One settlor is deceased, and - 2.
-The sole surviving settlor is the surviving spouse of the deceased settlor, and - 3.
-The assets of the trust, pursuant to the terms of the trust, pass to the benefit of the surviving settlor spouse, upon the death of the deceased settlor spouse; or of the surviving settlor spouse, upon the death of the deceased settlor spouse; or non-joining settlor(s) or since the date of the conveyance from the trustee(s), and no estate tax lien against the estate of the non-joining settlor(s) appears of record in the county where the property is located, or
+The sole surviving settlor is the surviving spouse of the deceased settlor, and

+3. The assets of the trust, pursuant to the terms of the trust, pass to the benefit of the surviving settlor spouse, upon the death of the deceased settlor spouse; or C. The sole settlor is deceased and the assets of the trust, pass to the benefit of the surviving settlor spouse, upon the death of the deceased settlor spouse; or

+D. More than ten (10) years have elapsed since the date of the death of the non-joining settlor(s) or since the date of the conveyance from the trustee(s), and no estate tax lien against the estate of the non-joining settlor(s) appears of record in the county where the property is located, or